-- 3.1 Develop a Neighbourhood Plan for Claverton which reflects local concerns, interests and aspirations, enhances the local area and is sensitive to the local setting. - 3.2 Advise, liaise with and support the Parish Council through the CNP process, reporting to Parish Council meetings. - 3.3 Manage the process of producing CNP in a fair, democratic and transparent fashion. - 3.4 Encourage widespread participation from all members of the local community. - 3.5 Ensure the Plan is representative of the views and aspirations of the local community. - 3.6 meetings referendums or other means as appropriate. - 3.7 other notice boards and the Claverton Parish Website. - 3.8 Maintain links with the Local Planning Authority and keep under review the legislative requirements. - Prepare a budget for approval by CPC and manage expenses within the approved budget.
-3.9 and enhancing the parish consistent with desired character of Claverton, whilst allowing for
+- 3.1 Develop a Neighbourhood Plan for Claverton which reflects local concerns, interests and aspirations, enhances the local area and is sensitive to the local setting. - 3.2 Advise, liaise with and support the Parish Council through the CNP process, reporting to Parish Council meetings. - 3.3 Manage the process of producing CNP in a fair, democratic and transparent fashion. - 3.4 Encourage widespread participation from all members of the local community. - 3.5 Ensure the Plan is representative of the views and aspirations of the local community. - 3.6 Ensure all decisions are fully evidenced and supported through consultation via surveys, public meetings referendums or other means as appropriate. - 3.7 Communicate progress to the community as appropriate, including in the Newsletter, Parish or other notice boards and the Claverton Parish Website. - 3.8 Maintain links with the Local Planning Authority and keep under review the legislative requirements. - 3.9 Prepare a budget for approval by CPC and manage expenses within the approved budget.